-Additionally, Dr. Bifulco has had affiliation with CALDER and the Center for Education Policy Analysis (CEPA) at the University of Connecticut.
-He had been fortunate to have his research supported by the Smith Richardson Foundation, the Connecticut State Department of Education, and by the New York State Education Department.
+Dr. Bifulco has had affiliation with CALDER and the Center for Education Policy Analysis (CEPA) at the University of Connecticut.
+His research has been supported by the Smith Richardson Foundation, the Connecticut State Department of Education, and by the New York State Education Department.

-His research focuses on the evaluation of educational policies and programs generally with specific interests in the interactions of school segregation, school policies, and student outcomes.
-He has also has conducted research on the measurement of school performance, educational resource disparities, and peer effects.
-He has published articles evaluating whole-school reform, school accountability programs, charter schools, magnet schools, and other forms of school choice, which have appeared in the Journal of Policy Analysis and Management, Educational Evaluation and Policy Analysis, Education Finance and Policy, and the American Economic Journal, and Economic Policy, among other places.
+His research focuses on the evaluation of educational policies and programs with specific interests in the interactions of school segregation, school policies, and student outcomes.
+Professor Bifulco has also conducted research on the measurement of school performance, educational resource disparities, and peer effects.
+He has published articles evaluating whole-school reform, school accountability programs, charter schools, magnet schools, and place-based college scholarship programs, which have appeared in the Journal of Policy Analysis and Management, Educational Evaluation and Policy Analysis, Education Finance and Policy, and the American Economic Journal: Economic Policy, among other places.

-Dr. Bifulco received his Ph.D. and M.P.A. in public administration from Syracuse University in 2001, along with an M.A. and B.A. in philosophy from Rice and Bucknell Universities, respectively.
+Dr. Bifulco received his Ph.D. and M.P.A. from Syracuse University’s Maxwell School, along with an M.A. and B.A. in philosophy from Rice and Bucknell Universities, respectively.

 "Assessing the Effects of Place Based Scholarships on Urban Revitalization: The Case of Say Yes to Education."
-Robert R. Bifulco, Rubenstein, H. Sohn and J. Murchie, Revise &Submit at Educational Evaluation and Policy Analysis (Forthcoming).
+Robert R. Bifulco, Rubenstein, H. Sohn and J. Murchie, Revise &Submit at Educational Evaluation and Policy Analysis, June 2017, pp. 198-272.